mhansen/jekyll-blog/_posts/2010-05-16-xmonad-ubuntu-lucid.markdown

 ---
 layout: post
-title: Gnome+XMonad in Ubuntu 10.04 Intrepid
+title: Gnome+XMonad in Ubuntu 10.04 Lucid
-description: How to run XMonad with the gnome-panel as a drop-in replacement for Metacity on Ubuntu 10.04 Intrepid
+description: How to run XMonad with the gnome-panel as a drop-in replacement for Metacity on Ubuntu 10.04 Lucid
 categories:
 - xmonad
 - howto